Metaxal/bazaar/README.md

 bazaar
 ======

-My Racket personal library of useful or generic commands
+My Racket personal library of useful or generic commands.
+Intended as a convenience for other projects.

+Unsable, may change without notice.
+Poorly documented and tested.